The Ultimate Beginner’s Guide to Learn Thai

 – Learning how to use these words through a lot of speaking practice (1 hour per day)

 That was it!
 Sounds simple right?

-Because I only had 21 days I decided not to learn the alphabet as it would take me a lot of time.
+Because I only had 21 days to learn Thai, I decided not to learn the alphabet as it would take me a lot of time.

 As I already spoke fluent Chinese, I didn’t want to spend too much time on learning the tones and pronunciation.
 Instead I tried to listen carefully to the sounds of the language and I tried to repeat them out loud, as accurately as possible.

 During my stay in Thailand I dedicated a maximum of 2 hours per day to Thai.
 I learned Thai for 21 days straight so it means that my total study time was more or less 42 hours.